alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ![](images/logon_VMdesktop.png)

-## Section 4.4.
-Using the data analytics VM
+### Section 4.4: Using the data analytics virtual machine

-The analytics environment can be accessed through the Shared VM (desktop) app.
+The analytics environment can be accessed through the `Shared VM` (desktop) app.
-Please log in with user name [UID] and password [pw].
+Please log in with username `[UID]` and password `[pw]`.

 Applications can be accessed through Terminal or right click on desktop (top left) and:

-* Applications->Development->RStudio
+* `Applications`->`Development`->`RStudio`
-* Applications->Development->Atom
+* `Applications`->`Development`->`Atom`
-* Open Terminal here -> “jupyter notebook &” for python through jupyter
+* Open Terminal here -> `jupyter notebook &` if you want to use python within a jupyter notebook.
-* Open Terminal here -> “spyder &” for Spyder a Python IDE that behaves like RStudio jupyter
+* Open Terminal here -> `spyder &` if you want to use python within the Spyder IDE (integrated development environment) which is quite similar to RStudio.

-Note that all the custom R packages requested have been installed in the system R. However, just typing R at the commandline will run conda's R. You can run the system R by typing /user/bin/R. We had already pointed RStudio to use system R, so those using RStudio should see the custom packages with no issues.
+Note that all the custom R packages requested have been installed in the system R.
+However, just typing R at the commandline will run conda's R.
+You can run the system R by typing `/user/bin/R`.
+We had already pointed RStudio to use system R, so those using RStudio should see the custom packages with no issues.

-This VM can also be used to directly access GitLab and HackMD
+This VM can also be used to directly access `GitLab` and `HackMD`

-1. E.g. point firefox to url provided by the resource dashboard for GitLab/HackMD
+1. Point firefox to url provided by the resource dashboard for GitLab/HackMD
 2. Read and write access – the repository URL can be copied using via icon and then replacing the first bit by the IP address – in the case below 10.250.10.151

 ![](images/repository_url_copy_icon.png)

 ![](images/gitlab_screenshot.png)

-## Section 4.5.
-Accessing GitLab and storing code
+### Section 4.5: Accessing GitLab and storing code

 GitLab is an open source version of GitHub.